pmdartus/blog/src/posts/2022/generated-graphql-api-for-salesforce/index.md

         Name
         Bio
         Role__r {
-            # retrieve the roles for each actors (N queries for N actors)
+            # retrieve the roles for each actor (N queries for N actors)
             Name
         }
     }